-Online format for OSHA outreach courses is convenient and affordable since it can be completed remotely (requires internet access).
+The online format for OSHA outreach courses is convenient and affordable since it can be completed remotely (requires internet access).
 Classroom training, on the other hand, makes it easier for individuals to engage with their trainers and enrich themselves with practical experiences such as one would in Forklift or even CPR Training.

 Pros and cons of online OSHA training

-Online training via internet access has allowed millions of people to connect and learn from the comfort of their home or workplace.
+Online training via internet access has allowed millions of people to connect and learn from the comfort of their homes or workplace.
 Corporations or companies usually opt for online training due to a number of reasons.
 Let’s go ahead and review some of the advantages of online training.